 Day 1 We will fly from London to Orlando and then take a forty-mile drive to Cocoa Beach for a two-night stay.
 If time permits we could see our first common local birds, including Anhinga, Killdeer, Northern Mockingbird, Mourning Dove, Laughing Gull, Boat-tailed Grackle and Fish Crow.

 Day 2 Our first full day will be spent exploring the vicinity of Merritt Island National Wildlife Refuge, home of the Kennedy Space Center.
 Some of the birds we can expect to see are American Avocet, Wild Turkey, Black Vulture, Sora and numerous herons, egrets and ibises.
 Florida Scrub-jays will be around and sometimes a Great Horned Owl can be seen sitting on top of a telegraph pole in daylight.

 Day 3 Moving south we will visit the excellent Vierra Wetlands where we may find American Bittern, White-eyed Vireo and thousands of American Robins.
-Next we will visit Markham Park for Snail Kite; the vast wetlands may also give us views of Purple Gallinule and Purple Swamphen alongside each other.
+Next we will visit Markham Park for Snail Kite; the vast wetlands may also give us views of Purple Gallinule and Grey-headed Swamphen alongside each other.
 Overnight in Coral Springs.